justinamiller/LightObjectPool/README.md

 ```

 ### Using a Pool
-Use the ADD method to retrieve an instance from the pool.
+Use the GET method to retrieve an instance from the pool.
 Use the RETURN method to return an instance to the pool so it can be re-used.

 ```C#
     //Retrieve an instance from the pool